kazzyabe/minima/_posts/2020-10-11-welcome-to-mysite.markdown

 date:   2020-10-11 18:09:13 -0400
 # categories: jekyll update
 ---
-Hi, thanks for visiting my site and open my post.
+Hi, thanks for visiting my site and opening my post.
 I'm Kazuki Yabe, a master student at Indiana University.
 Here, I post my background information.
 If you want to see more causual introduction, please visit [About](/about/)

 ## Skills Summary
 **Programming Languages**: C, C++, JavaScript, PHP, Python, Ruby